Martin-Aleks/Tic-tac-toe/README.md

 As seen by the images, the program over many iterations became better at losing less, which is the ultimate goal of the task.

 The program was tested against a real opponent approximately 5-10 times after each training session to observe the performance and consistency of the program.
 The game could draw against a real opponent, but winning was not a common occurrence.
 For consistency, 200000 training iterations were run on a blank model (i.e., a brand new, untrained model) without pause.
 The results shown in Figure 4 follow the pattern that Figures 1, 2 and 3 show with minor differences likely due to the random nature of the move selection process of the coded opponent.
+One difference is that the rate of losing appears to decrease slower compared to the first 200000 training iterations displayed in Figures 1, 2 and 3.
+This could either be because of the games played against a real opponent (which also modify the model weights) or because of the random nature of the training process mentioned above.

 ![](Images/Figure%204.png)